How to Build an Instagram following

 To wrap this up in a neat little marketing bundle…

-Is Instagram is worth it?
-It’s a free way to reach thousands of people and if you can put the minimal time in but share valuable content, then yes, social media is one of the best ways to reach your audience.
+Is Instagram worth it?
+It’s a free way to reach thousands of people and if you can put minimal time in but share valuable content, then yes, social media is one of the best ways to reach your audience.

 How to build an Instagram, following?
 Be genuine.
 Use your network of Time For You colleagues to gain social proof on your posts.
-This way you’ll find more people pay attention which means you’ll get an engaged audience.
+This way you’ll find more people paying attention which means you’ll get an engaged audience.